AlexKovax/VelibStationsLocator/README.md

 ## Installation

-You need to inject the sql dump from the sql/ directory in a database and replace the XXX in the php script to your installation parameters.
+You need to inject the sql dump from the sql/ directory in a database and create a conf.php file that must contain the following info :

+$dns = 'mysql:host=localhost;dbname=XXX';
+$user = 'YYY';
+$pass = 'ZZZ';
+$jcdApiKey = 'APIKEY';

+The three first variables are used for the PDO connection to the database and the last is the API key to connect to the JCDecaux API that will give you access to the stations availability infos (more details on https://developer.jcdecaux.com)

 ## Usage & calls